kaelri/kaelri/readme.md

 ## Who

 Hello!
-I’m a writer and web developer in the Washington, D.C. area. **Kaelri** is my Internet pseudonym.
+I’m a writer and web developer in Rochester, NY. **Kaelri** is my Internet pseudonym.
 [He/him](https://www.mypronouns.org/he-him).

 ## What